Choli, Cyprus

 Choli (Χόλη) is a village in the Paphos District of Cyprus, located 7 km south of Polis Chrysochous.
-It is home to three churches: the late fifteenth- to early sixteenth-century Arkhángelos Mikaïl church, the fifteenth-century Panayía Odhiyítria Orthodox church and the twelfth-century St George church.
+It is home to three churches: the late 15th- to early 16th-century Arkhángelos Mikaïl church, the 15th-century Panayía Odhiyítria Orthodox church and the 12th-century St George church.

 Nearby

 The east side of the village is connected with the main road of Pafos-Poli Chrisochous, through the village Skoulli.
 The north side is connected with the village Goudi.
-In other words, Choli is only 2 kilometers away from Goudi and 1.5 kilometers away from Skoulli, which is actually the bridge of communication with Pafos.
+In other words, Choli is only 2 kilometers from Goudi and 1.5 kilometers from Skoulli, which is actually the bridge of communication with Paphos.

 Climate

 The average rainfall here is 580 mm annually.